 This member cannot be used in scripts, but is usable in the command bar.

-Sets whether physics throttling is enabled or disabled.
+This property determines whether physics throttling is enabled.

 Historically this function could be used by plugins.
 However, for security reasons this has been changed and now it can only be used by developers in the command bar.